ndorf/meta/api/lightwallet_rest.md

 > `tx_hash` and `tx_prefix_hash` are determined by how `monerod` computes the
 > hash.

-> `rct` is the concatenation of the public commitment, then the decrypted
+> `rct` is, for ringct outputs, a 96-byte blob containing the concatenation of
-> ringct mask value, and finally the decrypted ringct amount value.
-The value
+> the public commitment, then the ringct mask value, and finally the ringct
-> is returned as a single 96-byte binary blob.
-Coinbase ringct transactions
+> amount value.
+For coinbase transactions, the mask is always the identity mask
-> shall have the identity mask and a zero amount in this field.
+> and the amount is zero; for other transactions, the mask and amount are the
+> respective raw encrypted values, which must be decrypted by the client using
+> the view secret key.
+For non-ringct outputs, this field is nil.

 **rates** object